eurostat/eubd2023_docs/cloud-accelerated.md

 It can be used if the services in the Cloud Agnostic Datalab does not fulfill your needs.
 For example, you need to leverage GPU power to run computationally expensive data processing/ML tasks or you need root access to install a specific tool/software.
 Also this is the place where you can get temporary AWS access credentials to have programmatic access to the S3 Buckets of the hackathon.

-The Cloud Accelerated Datalab is available under this address: [The address will be provided here on 2nd March 2023](cloud-accelerated.md)
+The Cloud Accelerated Datalab is available under this address: [https://portal.accelerated.hackathon.ecdp.tech.ec.europa.eu](https://portal.accelerated.hackathon.ecdp.tech.ec.europa.eu)

 ## Login